Gharib110/github-telegram/README.md

 # github-telegram
-Clone and Download the specified github repositories code and releases to the Telegram Channel
+Download the specified github repositories source code and releases to the Telegram Channel